 - Establish guidelines for district policy regarding what is acceptable and required as evidence that a student resides in a district and is therefore eligible for public school enrollment.

-- Provide school personnel with information on the rights of students who are undocumented and other immigration-related issues and policies.
+- Provide school personnel with information and training on the rights of students who are undocumented and other immigration-related issues and policies.

 - Set clear policies concerning the individuals who are allowed to be on school grounds and under what circumstances.

 - Establish policies and operating procedures to protect the safety of students and the information contained in their education records, including immigration status or place of birth.

 - Respond to immigration agents’ request for data from a student’s education records by requiring a subpoena or warrant and consulting the school district’s attorney before releasing any information.

 - Collect information about all parents’ and guardians’ employers so that school leaders are able to share information with children in case their parent or guardian is affected at the site of immigration raids or in the case of other emergencies.